XiandaChen/QuRate/README.md

 1. Load the videos from the "Default" or "QuRate" list, with the same steps as described in previous section.
 1. Compare the power consumption when playing the same video under the Default and QuRate modes.

-* **NOTE**, according to the design of QuRate, power reduction is more obvious to observe when the smartphone is constantly moving at high speed.
+Note: according to the design of QuRate, power reduction is more obvious to observe when the smartphone is constantly moving at high speed.

 # Known Issue